schematron-quickfix/escali-package/README.md

 - Bug fixes:
     - BaseUri was null in some cases.
 The error position could not be found.
     - concurrent exception occured, when plugin was switched of in options
+    - Wrong report was displayed, if switching the editor during the validation.

 #### Dependencies Update
 - Usage of common-xml version 0.1.1: Character entities should not hurt anymore.